Everest Rapid Expedition

 • Heater: Heater at the base camp for a member and staff

-• Medical Service: HRA medical camp provides emergency medical services with certain charge
+• Medical Service: HRA Medical Camp provides emergency medical services at a certain charge

 • Weather Forecast: Availability of the daily weather forecast during the entire expedition